davemake/paypal_api/README.markdown

 # How To Contribute

-right now the most help i could use is in writing the signatures for the various api calls from the Payments Pro and Adaptive Payments apis (or any others).
+right now the most help i could use is in writing the signatures for the various api calls from the Payments Pro and Adaptive Payments apis (or any others really).

-i've tried to make it pretty easy to contribute, signatures are created pretty easily:
+i've tried to make it easy to contribute, signatures are created pretty easily:

 ```ruby
 # lib/paypal_api/apis/payments_pro.rb